colintrachte/CACBarcode/README.md

 # CACBarcode
-Convert scanned CAC barcodes (PDF417 and Code39) into Python objects with all data parsed
+Convert scanned CAC barcodes (PDF417 and Code39) into Python objects with all data parsed.
+Updated to work with cards that are currently in circulation 2024.

 A simple one class library under the MIT license designed to help python programmers who need to parse CAC barcodes.